Sponsor Robert Siciliano as he runs the Boston Marathon for Miles for Miracles, Children's Hospital Boston

 Unsuspecting computer users who do not update their PC’s basic security, including Windows updates, critical security patches or anti-virus definitions often become infected as part of a botnet.
 Botnets are used to execute many of the attacks on unprotected networks.

 The same study shows computer users were hit by 349 billion spam and phishing messages.
 Many were tricked into giving up personal information.
-It is phishers1common sense not to plug data into an email that appears to be from your bank, asking to update your account.
+It is common sense not to plug data into an email that appears to be from your bank, asking to update your account.
 Attacks directed towards mobile phones are also rising.
 “Phexting” is when a text message phishes for personal data.
 Just hit delete.

 Much of the data stolen is out of your hands.
 So invest in identity theft protection, and keep your McAfee Internet security software updated.